Roshanaka9hunnidbands/Roshanaka9hunnidbands/README.md

 ## 🔍 What I'm Learning
 - Python programming
-- Basics of computer science
+- Computer science
+- Web Development Using JavaScript And Angular

 ## 📫 Get in Touch
 Want to chat, collaborate, or have any questions?
 Feel free to shoot me an email at [roshankumar2004@gmail.com](mailto:roshankumar2004@gmail.com).
 I'm always open to new connections and learning opportunities!